mpaulweeks/bookmarks-jekyll/_posts/2018-01-14-lesbian-experience-loneliness.md

 ![](images/lesbian-experience-loneliness/p011.png)

-She has a similarly hollow experience at a bakery, then lives with her parents, unemploymed, for quite some time.
-Taking the advice from employer who turned her down, Nagato eventually channels this free time and energy into her manga and makes her debut, seemingly fixing everything.
+She has a similarly hollow experience at a bakery, then lives with her parents, unemployed, for quite some time.
+Taking the advice from bakers who turned her down, Nagato eventually channels this free time and energy into her manga and makes her debut, seemingly fixing everything.

 ![](images/lesbian-experience-loneliness/p041.png)